ip69719/ip69719-ci-portfolio-one/README.md

 This project was created for an imaginary practice that offers occupational therapy services for children.

+## UX

 ### Project Goals

-The primary Project Goal is to create a marketing website for 'Little Achievers therapy services'.
+The primary Project Goal is to create a marketing website for 'Little Achievers therapy services', a private paediatric occupational therapy practice.
+The target audience are parents whose children experience development challenges.

 ### Design choices